Micro needling or Chemical Peels

 Luckily, there is nothing intimidating about this procedure.

-This is a powerful and an effective treatment performed on the skin.
+This is a powerful and effective treatment performed on the skin.

 The procedure begins with a numbing cream.